 As Fischinger's output waned in the 1950s, a seemingly unlikely resurgence in abstract animation appeared in the work of Alfred Hitchcock.
 His opening sequences, designed by Saul Bass, for Vertigo, North by Northwest , and Psycho all bore striking resemblances to films from Walther Ruttmann.
 The swirls of Vertigo recalled the silent-era studies by Fischinger.
 The linear work was reminiscent of the opening for Berlin.
 And even the nightmare by Jimmy Stewart in Vertigo hearkened back to a similarly staged episode in Metropolis.

 There is a possible explanation--during the 1920s, Hitchcock was employed at UFA, first as a title writer, then as an assistant director.
 He would have been there, learning the basics of his filmmaking craft, while the likes of Ruttmann, Fischinger, and Reininger were creating their own visual vocabulary.
-Hitchcock, ever the economist and possessed of a long memory, probably learned some of this vocabulary for his own, later use.
+Hitchcock, ever the economist and possessed of a long memory, probably retained some of this vocabulary for his own, later use.

 References (2000, 2004)